-While this might seem obvious, it needs to be at the top of your DIY beard shampoo list.
+While this might seem obvious, it needs to be at the top of your DIY beard wash list.
 If the shampoo is not cleaning the beard, then what is the point of making it?

 2. Moisturizing Ability

-The reason a beard will look good is due in part to the natural oils present in the hair that keeps it looking great and easily manageable.
-Washing the beard strips it of those oils, so you need to incorporate
+The reason a beard looks good is due to the natural oils present in the hairs that keep it looking great and easily manageable.

-Washing the beard strips it of those oils, so you need to incorporate moisturizers that are not harsh on the hair and leave in some of the oils.
+Washing the beard strips it of those oils, so you need to incorporate facial hair moisturizers that are not harsh on the hair and leave in some of the oils.

 3. A Nice Lather

-Many of the store-bought beard shampoos are loaded with chemicals that will cause the shampoo to lather quickly, but the price you pay is harsh toxic chemicals coming in contact with your skin and hair.
+Many of the store-bought products are loaded with chemicals that will cause the shampoo to lather quickly, but the price you pay is harsh toxic chemicals coming into contact with your skin and hair.

 4. The Scent

-Mix a few different batches so you can switch out the scents from day-to-day to add some variety in your cleaning routine.
+Mix a few different batches with different essential oils so you can switch out the scents from day-to-day to add some variety to your cleaning routine.

 5. Organic Ingredients

-Since you are going to be making the beard shampoo yourself, you might as well go all organic so that not only does the facial hair benefit, your skin will not be absorbing any dangerous chemicals as you wash the beard every night.
+Since you are going to be making the shampoo yourself, you might as well go all organic to help your facial hair feel the benefits.

 When it comes to DIY beard shampoo, remember that you are in complete control here and that you can adjust any of these factors the way you like.
-If you want a more robust manly smelling scent, go for pine instead of something sweet.

 If the shampoo does not lather quickly, just understand that you don’t have toxic ingredients in the shampoo any longer.

-6. How To Make Beard Shampoo
+How To Make One

 – 2 teaspoons of jojoba oil or coconut oil,